bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

     runs-on: [self-hosted, linux]

-For more information, see “[About self-hosted runners](https://docs.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners)” and “[Using self-hosted runners in a workflow](https://docs.github.com/en/github/automating-your-workflow-with-github-actions/using-self-hosted-runners-in-a-workflow).”
+For more information, see "[About self-hosted runners](https://docs.github.com/en/github/automating-your-workflow-with-github-actions/about-self-hosted-runners)” and "[Using self-hosted runners in a workflow](https://docs.github.com/en/github/automating-your-workflow-with-github-actions/using-self-hosted-runners-in-a-workflow).”

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idpermissions)`jobs.<job_id>.permissions`
 -----------------------------------------------------------------------------------------------------------------------------------------------

 You can modify the default permissions granted to the `GITHUB_TOKEN`, adding or removing access as required, so that you only allow the minimum required access.
-For more information, see “[Authentication in a workflow](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token).”
+For more information, see "[Authentication in a workflow](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token).”

 By specifying the permission within a job definition, you can configure a different set of permissions for the `GITHUB_TOKEN` for each job, if required.
 Alternatively, you can specify the permissions for all jobs in the workflow.
 For information on defining permissions at the workflow level, see [`permissions`](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions).